 What it takes to be a CSSLP

-Recently someone asked me how to get certified, books to study, etc. I got certified last year and didn't write a post about that, so it's a great opportunity to share some thoughts.
+Recently, someone asked me how to get certified, which books to study, etc. I got certified last year but didn't write a post about it, so it's a great opportunity to share some thoughts.

-I studied 6 hours a day for 30 days without breaks using solely the official CSSLP book from Mano Paul.
-That plus a application development background were enough to pass the exam with an approximation of 90%+ correct answers based on my simulations on studISCope, which is a website from Mano as well.
+I studied for 6 hours a day for 30 days without breaks, using solely the official CSSLP book from Mano Paul.
+That, combined with an application development background, was enough for me to pass the exam with an approximate score of 90%+ correct answers, based on my simulations on studISCope, which is also a website from Mano.

-However, differently from other certifications on the information security field, this is one that you should have a development background.
-If you don't have this background and just want one more certification to your resumé, please stop.
+However, unlike other certifications in the information security field, CSSLP is one that requires a development background.
+If you don't have this background and just want to add one more certification to your resumé, please stop.

-Security is the top layer in what you do.
+Security is the top layer of what you do.
 How can you protect something if you don't know how it works?
-Don't jump steps.
-Learn development first and then move to information security.
+Don't skip steps.
+Learn development first and then move on to information security.
 Not the other way around.
-Without development background, you will be incomplete, you won't be able to speak to developers properly, much less persuade them to implement security controls.
-Basically a failure.
+Without a development background, you will be incomplete.
+You won't be able to communicate effectively with developers, let alone persuade them to implement security controls.
+Basically, it will be a failure.

-So, prior to touch the book, make at least a web application using a MVC framework.
-The more difficult what you have to develop, the better.
-MVC stands for Model View Controller and it's a design pattern.
-Learn those as well.
+So, before diving into the book, create at least a web application using an MVC framework.
+The more challenging the development, the better.
+MVC stands for Model View Controller, and it's a design pattern.
+Learn about those as well.